 Spectral microscopy has the ability to generate a large volume of data in a short period of time.
 Unfortunately, commercial software has been limited in its ability to handle batch data.
-I developed a suite of MATLAB scripts called SpectralMagic that address these problems.
-SpectralMagic leverages the power of Bio-Formats to provide a wealth of microscope metadata.
-Images are automagically processed with parallelized spectral unmixing algorithms based on their unique metadata attributes.
-The batch functionality of the software allows users to click-and-walk-away.
-You can even configure the scripts to send a text message when your data is ready.
+I developed a suite of MATLAB scripts called SpectralMagic to address these problems.
+SpectralMagic leverages the Bio-Formats library to gain access to microscope metadata.
+Using their unique metadata attributes, images are automagically processed with parallelized spectral unmixing algorithms.
+The batch functionality of the software allows users to set up an analysis job and get back to the wet bench.

 I released SpectralMagic during the 2014 Physiology course at the Marine Biological Laboratory.
 The students used the software to analyze hundreds of gigabytes of spectral images, including the 100GB spectral z-stacks shown below.
 The image displays a focus-through of a spectral z-stack where each color represents a different bacterial taxon.
 As of this writing, SpectralMagic is still used for routine analysis by the Borisy Lab at The Forsyth Institute and the Phillips Lab at Caltech.